Approximate Pythagoras Numbers on $*$-algebras over $\mathbb{C}$: Main Results

 \begin{corollary} $\Vert a\Vert_{\underline v, \rm sos}$ is bounded from below by the optimal value of (D).
 If $a$ admits a positive definite Gram matrix, then $\Vert a\Vert_{\underline v, \rm sos}$ equals the optimal value of (D). \end{corollary}

 \begin{corollary} For $p\in\sum\mathbb C[\underline x]_{d}^2$ we have \end{corollary} \begin{proof} For $s\in S^{n-1}$ we consider the $*$-linear evaluation map We then have where the first inequality is Cauchy-Schwarz, and the second Lemma \ref{lem:op} ($ii$).
 Here, $\Vert q\Vert$ denotes the $2$-norm of coefficients of $q$, with respect to the basis $\mathfrak m_d$.
-So $\varphi_s$ is feasible for the dual problem (D) above, which implies This proves the claim. \end{proof}
+So $\varphi_s$ is feasible for the dual problem ($D$) above, which implies This proves the claim. \end{proof} Note that the inequality from \Cref{cor:dual} can be strict.
+For the polynomials $p_{n,d}$ from Example \ref{ex:poly} we have $\Vert p_{n,d}\Vert_{\infty}=1,$ whereas the sos-norm is larger.